cyberbotics/webots/docs/guide/tutorial-3-appearance-15-minutes.md

 ### New Simulation

-> **Hands on #1**: From the results of the previous tutorial, create a new simulation called "appearance.wbt" by using the `File / Save World As...` menu.
+> **Hands-on #1**: From the results of the previous tutorial, create a new simulation called "appearance.wbt" by using the `File / Save World As...` menu.

 ### Lights